Wind and Truth: Plot

 Odium controls the spiritual realm as he separates Dalinar from Navani and Gavinor to torture Dalinar with his own past.
 Dalinar manages to resist Odium's influence and, through his bond with the Stormfather, escapes Odium's grasp.
 Kaladin, Szeth, and Nale arrive at the Dustbringer Monastery to recover Chana's honorblade, only to learn that Szeth's sister, Elid, had become the Honorbearer.
 Refusing to fight his own sister, Szeth chooses to reconcile with Elid before she succumbs to death from the Unmade influence.
-Nale reveals that he chose Szeth to become a Herald to replace Jezrien and restore the Oathpact.
+Nale reveals that he and Ishar chose Szeth to become a Herald to restore the Oathpact and take Jezrien's place.
 Venli and the Listeners arrive at the central plateau beneath the battlefield of Narak.
 She discovers a hidden golden pool of light - Odium's well of power.
 However, El's forces spot them.

 As Shallan and her Cryptic sprens confront her past, she discovers that her mother is Chanarach, the Herald of the Common Man.
 It is revealed that Nale ordered Chana to kill her daughter during Shallan's bonding with Testament.
 Shallan realized that Chana, being a herald, had survived and gone into hiding in Braize to avoid harming her own daughter.
 Shallan manages to confront Chana and forgive her before searching for the Unmade.

 In Urithiru, Lift manages to rescue Zahel, who was held captive by the Ghostbloods.